OSGeoLabBp/mobile_gps/README.md

   * add new waypoint by click on the map
   * delete waypoint
   * find waypoint near to the actual position
-  * export waypoints to GPX or KML (PostGIS)
+  * export waypoints to GPX, KML, or other formats (PostGIS, ogr2ogr)

-* collect tracks (multi tracks paralel)
+* collect tracks (multi tracks paralel, but single track on a client device)

   * start tracking
   * stop tracing
   * erase track
-  * export tracks to GPX or KML (PostGIS)
+  * export tracks to GPX, KML or other formats (PostGIS, ogr2ogr)

 * center map on user position, rotate map to user direction???
 * view waypoints, tracks in browser, time range selection
-* acces right handling owner/registered user/other
+* acces right handling owner/registered users/other
 * user registration (we don't want to serve storage to the whole world), but anybody can browse the map and public data